juestow/sudelbuch/_posts/2025-07-25-Text-to-Speech-Sephardic.md

 Admittedly this method is far from perfect, mostly due to the phonetic differences between Sefardí and modern Hebrew (e.g., the tool renders `פור` as "phor" whereas this would be read in Sefardí as the very common "por").
 Again, the AI support is by no means a substitute for genuine reading skills -- but may be helpful as propaedeutic or "motivational" tool for beginners with (some) knowledge of Spanish.

+Finally, a brief comparison of the Sefardí and modern Spanish (and for the German version of the title page, see [https://sammlungen.ub.uni-frankfurt.de/freimann/content/pageview/674922](https://sammlungen.ub.uni-frankfurt.de/freimann/content/pageview/674922) ):

 | Sefardí | Modern Spanish |
 | --- | --- |